timrosenberg/website/content/event/2023-Chandler-Faculty-Recital/index.md

   region: FL
   postcode:
   country:
 summary: Stetson University faculty oboist, Dione Chandler and I will perform Gregory Wanamaker's _Double Cadenza_ for oboe and tenor saxophone.
-The piece is virtuosic and exciting at every turn.
-Watch us live or view the archived performance later!
+The piece parodies the virtuosity and improvisitory nature of a typical cadenza.
+It is humerous and exciting making it a lot of fun for us to play.
 abstract:
 tags: [Performances]